byq-luo/Deep-SORT-YOLOv4/README.md

 ## YOLO v3 and YOLO v4 comparison video with Deep SORT
 [![Comparison Video Link](https://img.youtube.com/vi/_8WkO3hVOlY/0.jpg)](https://youtu.be/_8WkO3hVOlY)

+The white boxes are Deep SORT trackers and the blue boxes are YOLO v4 detections.
+Each white box has a tracking ID at the top and each blue box has a YOLO detection confidence score at the bottom.

 ## With asynchronous processing
 ![](async_example.gif)

-The white boxes are Deep SORT trackers and the blue boxes are YOLO v4 detections.
-Each white box has a tracking ID at the top and each blue box has a YOLO detection confidence score at the bottom.
+As you can see in the gif, asynchronous processing has better FPS but causes stuttering.

 This code only detects and tracks people, but can be changed to detect other objects by changing lines 101 and 102 in yolo.py:
 ```